LUCIT-Systems-and-Development/unicorn-binance-websocket-api/examples/binance_websocket_kline_1m_ohlcv/README.md

 SQLite database using aiosqlite.

 ### Fetching Market Data:
-It fetches available market symbols via Binance's REST API and subscribes to kline (OHLCV) data streams for these markets, limiting to the first 512 markets.
+It fetches available market symbols ending with `USDT` via Binance's REST API and subscribes to kline (OHLCV) data streams for these markets, limiting to the first 1024 (provided by `get_limit_of_subscriptions_per_stream()`) binance.com spot markets.

 ### Database Operations:
 The script listens for incoming OHLCV data from the subscribed streams, validates the data, and stores it in a SQLite